nicodirkes/HemTracer/docs/background.rst

 Tank-treading model
 ^^^^^^^^^^^^^^^^^^^

-This model was derived by Dirkes et al. :cite:p:`dirkesEulerianFormulationTensorBased` by replacing the differential equation for the orientation tensor Q by an algebraic equation for steady orientation.
+This model was derived by Dirkes et al. :cite:p:`dirkesEulerianFormulationTensorBased` by replacing the differential equation for the orientation tensor Q by an algebraic equation for equilibrium orientation.
 The model is generally more efficient than the full Eulerian reformulation and more robust, as it contains only the eigenvalues (3 DoF's).
 The governing equations are

 .. math::
     :nowrap: